geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 # Rioxx v3 - schema examples - 25 April 2023

 ### Introduction ###
-Below are several Rioxx metadata examples, each adhering to v3.0 but with additional modifications arising from recent RGG meetings and detailed discussions between Petr Knoth, Mick Eadie and George Macgregor, using real data from repositories.
+Below are several Rioxx metadata examples, each adhering to v3.0 but with additional modifications arising from recent RGG meetings and detailed discussions between Petr Knoth, Mick Eadie and George Macgregor.

 The examples make the following assumptions:

 * Where a PID is contained in `dc:identifer` at 'root' level, it resolves to a repository abstract/metadata page, or 'splash page'.
-* That certain essential attributes about the resource are described at 'root' level; in other words, aspects of the VoR are reflected at root, rather than root reflecting a more abstract notion of a 'work'.
+* That certain essential attributes about the resource are described at 'root' level; in other words, aspects of the VoR are reflected at root, rather than root reflecting a more abstract notion of a 'work' (though this may be something to revisit during future revisions to Rioxx).

 Each example uses real data, taken from a number of UK repositories, including Glasgow, Strathcyde, and Imperial.
 The examples straddle typical use cases.
 These include the following most common anticipated use cases: